At Last the Secrets of Installment Contracts Fully Revealed

 - Who pays the default costs? – Any costs and expenses arising from the default which the Seller must pay are also payable by the Buyer.

 This information is intended to provide assistance to understand the procedures for the purchase of houses using instalment contracts in Queensland.
 It includes a summary of some of the features of instalment contracts generally and some of the provisions of the instalment contract document used by us.
 This information does not and should not be regarded as giving legal advice.
 The Seller and Buyer should at all times obtain and rely upon their own, independent legal advice on the terms and conditions of an instalment contract before they sign.
-It is the instalment contract ultimately signed between the Seller and Buyer that governs their sale and purchase relationship.Request Free Consultation
+It is the instalment contract ultimately signed between the Seller and Buyer that governs their sale and purchase relationship.Request Evaluation

 For more information on selling, buying and vendor finance please visit our Brisbane law news section.